yezyilomo/django-restql/docs/querying_data.md

 ```

 ## Wildcard(*) operator
-In addition to exclude(-) operator, **Django RESTQL** comes with a wildcard(\*) operator for including all fields.
-Just like exclude(-) operator using a wildcard(\*) operator is very simple, for example if you want to get all fields from a model you just need to do `query={*}`.
+In addition to the exclude(-) operator, **Django RESTQL** comes with a wildcard(\*) operator for including all fields.
+Using a wildcard(\*) operator is very simple, for example if you want to get all fields from a model by using a wildcard(\*) operator you could simply write your query as

+`query={*}`

 This operator can be used to simplify some filtering which might endup being very long if done with other approaches.
 For example if you have a model with this format

 ```py
 user = {